movementlabsxyz/M1/movement-sdk/execution/sui-block-executor/README.md

 - `certificate_deny_set`: this isn't actually used anywhere in Sui's source.
 We can ignore it and leave it empty.
 - `epoch_id`: this is used to determine the epoch id of the transaction.
 We don't need a notion of epochs right now.
 But, you'll see that the executor has a `Box<dyn EpochProvider>` which is used to obtain the epoch id.
 We can ignore this for now and set it to whatever works.
 - `epoch_timestamp_ms`: this is used to determine the epoch timestamp of the transaction.
 We don't need a notion of epochs right now.
 But, you'll see that the executor has a `Box<dyn EpochProvider>` which is used to obtain the epoch timestamp.
 We can ignore this for now and set it to whatever works.
-- `input_objects` : this is slightly more involved and will probably where we actually have to do some optimization after putting something naive together.
+- `input_objects` : this is slightly more involved and will probably be where we actually have to do some optimization after putting something naive together.
 The input objects can actually be derived from the [transaction](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-core/src/authority.rs#L963).
 However, essentially, the reason `execute_transaction_to_effects` requires input objects is because the versions of the objects will have changed from when the transaction was submitted.
 The `AuthorityStore` handles this by [reading new input objects from its state](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-core/src/authority.rs#L963).
 To help us separate concerns here, you'll see that the `sui-block-executor` has a `Box<dyn InputObjectProvider>` which is used to obtain the input objects.
 - `gas_coins`: this comes from the [transaction data itself](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-core/src/authority.rs#L1366).
 - `gas_status`: this also can come from the [transaction data itself](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-transaction-checks/src/lib.rs#L50). it relies on a reference gas price and protocol config.
 We currently abstract this away with a `Box<dyn GasStatusProvider>`.
 - `transaction_kind`: this comes from the [transaction data itself](https://github.com/MystenLabs/sui/blob/552158d9eae200314499809d8977f732f6c2cee7/crates/sui-core/src/authority.rs#L1366).